Velodrom/dojos/equi/readme.txt

 A[3] = -2
 A[4] = 1

-P = 0 is an equilibrium index because there are no elements lower than 0, and A[] = 0 = A[1] + A[2] + A[3] + A[4]
+P = 0 is an equilibrium index because there are no elements before A[0], and A[] = 0 = A[1] + A[2] + A[3] + A[4]

 P = 2 is an equilibrium index because